cypress-io/cypress/cypress/v0.0/documentation/4-Guides/2-Finding Elements.md

 [block:callout]
 {
   "type": "warning",
   "body": "Assuming you have two assertions, if one passes, and one fails, Cypress will continue to retry until they **both** pass.
-If Cypress eventually times out you'll get a visual indicator in your Command Log to know which specific assertion failed.", }
+If Cypress eventually times out you'll get a visual indicator in your Command Log to know which specific assertion failed."
+}
 [/block]